Les bébés bouquinent à Duranti Bibliothèque Duranti Toulouse

 Catégories d’Évènement:

-Les bébés bouquinent à Duranti Bibliothèque Duranti Toulouse, mercredi 29 mai 2024.
+Les bébés bouquinent à Duranti Bibliothèque Duranti Toulouse, mercredi 26 juin 2024.

-Les bébés bouquinent à Duranti Lecture – 0-3 ans Mercredi 29 mai, 10h30 Bibliothèque Duranti
+Les bébés bouquinent à Duranti Lecture – 0-3 ans Mercredi 26 juin, 10h30 Bibliothèque Duranti

 Dates et horaires de début et de fin (année – mois – jour – heure) :